 The early days of Tremaine Conventions began in Julie’s home in Granada Hills, California, in 1981.
 The bedroom was the office, the kitchen and dining room were for mailing and shipping, the pantry and linen closet stored videos, albums and t-shirts.
 The family neighbors cut colored ribbons designating Junior, Senior and Teacher ballrooms.

-(high kick with Tremaine script across it) was conceived at the kitchen table when Julie silhouetted a photo of Joe taken during an audition and then she hand wrote “Tremaine” across the silhouette.
+(high kick with Tremaine script across it) was conceived at the kitchen table when Julie silhouetted a photo of Joe taken during an audition and then had him sign “Tremaine” across the silhouette.

 In the beginning, Joe and Julie had weekly business meetings in her family room.
 Four years later, in 1986, the budget allowed for a real office on Hamlin Street in Van Nuys.
-The next move and up to the present time, 2006, the offices are in North Hollywood on Vineland Avenue.
-During those first years, Tremaine Conventions grew from ten convention cities a year to twenty-five conventions and competitions a year.
+In 2001, they moved to Vineland Avenue in North Hollywood, and in 2021, to Magnolia Boulevard in Burbank.
+During those first years, Tremaine Conventions grew from ten convention cities a year to more than twenty-five conventions and competitions a year.

 Julie takes little credit for all her hard work.
 Instead she praises all the people behind the scenes who brought success to each and every convention, especially in those beginning years.
 She knows Tremaine Dance Conventions wouldn’t be where it is today without their countless hours of work and tireless devotion.